-The Executive Head will attend all governor meetings.
+The Executive Director will attend all governor meetings.

-The Deputy Head Teacher will attend meetings of the Governing Board as observers, as part of their professional development.
-The School Business manager will attend Resources meetings and FGB to advise on finance matters.
+The Executive Head Teacher will attend meetings of the Governing Board as observer and as part of their professional development.
+The Director of Operations will attend Resources meetings and FGB to advise on finance matters.
 Other staff may attend to provide information to the board and remain for the specific agenda item.
 None of these staff have voting rights.
-The Governing Board will decide who, other than those entitled to attend, may be admitted to a meeting and which meetings will be open to parents or the public.
+The Governing Board will decide who, other than those entitled to attend, may be admitted to a meeting and which meeting will be open to parents or the public.